bbruno5/POSTRequest/README.md

 	INSTALL

-Download and put the file POSTRequest.jar into your plu- gins folder and then, restart your server.
+Download and put the file POSTRequest.jar into your plugins folder and then, restart your server.